jmuxfeldt/claude-coding-sandbox/Readme.md

 ## Purpose of this Repository

-I was using Claude Code on my bare metal, and noticed that even if I instructed  it in the global Claude.md  not to stray outside the project directory, it would hapily ignore my instructions and run `cat`  on any damned file it felt it needed.
-It also occasionaly ignores directives in the settings.json.
-So I decided that for most of my work, I wanted a sandbox for doing my claude coding.
+I was using Claude Code on my bare metal, and noticed that even if I instructed  it in the global Claude.md  not to stray outside the project directory, it would happily ignore my instructions and run `cat`  on any damned file it felt it needed.
+It also occasionally ignores directives in the settings.json.
+So I decided that for most of my work, I wanted a sandbox for doing my Claude coding.

 However, on occasion, I do want to run it on bare metal, e.g. if it needs a resource not installed in the sandbox.
 This makes it important to construct the sandbox container in such a way, that I mount my configuration paths into the container.
 In my case, that is: